-As you are getting started on improving your SEO, you should know that there are many things that fall under the category of SEO.
-This isn’t just competitor research and choosing keywords.
-The keywords are going to need some type of content strategy, and the content is going to need a linking strategy.
+As you are getting started on improving your SEO, you should know that many things fall under the category of SEO.
+This isn't just competitor research and choosing keywords.
+The keywords are going to need some type of content strategy, and the content is going to need a linking plan.
 It will also need a promotion strategy (most likely some form of social.
 It should all be framed within your competitive set to achieve maximum results.

-You should also understand that what was once a field dominated by desktop and its fundamentals, has now changed to a mobile first world.
-The user experience is now gauged by how it performs on mobile, not how it performs on desktop.
+You should also understand that what was once a field dominated by desktop and its fundamentals, has now changed to a mobile-first world.
+The user experience is now gauged by how it performs on mobile, not how it shows on desktop.

 Manually review the relevancy of your target keywords.

 Let's say that you are trying to target "hotels in [major city]" because you see that it gets a ton of traffic.
 You type in that search term and see that your hotel is somewhere on page 3 of the search results pages.
 Why is this?
 Well, it turns out that Google's algorithm understands that your hotel is located just outside of [major city].
 They noticed that you are targeting searches for Hollywood, but you are really in Los Angeles, for example.
 You can still rank for this term, but it is going to be harder than, say, a hotel that is located in Hollywood and targeting the same term.
 Do this for all of your keywords.
 If you meet the searcher's need for the keywords, then you are off to a good start.

 Google crawls the website by following links from one place to another.
 It stands to reason that the more links that you have pointing to your site, the more Google will notice you.
 The thing is that the links have to be of good quality since spammy links will only serve to hurt your site rankings.

 Who is going to link to you if you do not have any credibility yet?
 Very few people, or people with spammy websites, that's who.